HireAbo/awesome-interview-questions-5000-jobs/Government and Public Service/Public Policy/Lobbyist.md

 Welcome to the Lobbyist Interview Preparation !
 This resource is designed to help you ace your Lobbyist interviews with confidence.

+Government and Public Service are vital sectors that ensure the smooth functioning of societies.
+Within this realm, Public Policy plays a significant role in shaping and implementing laws and regulations that govern various aspects of people's lives.
+One crucial actor in influencing public policy is the lobbyist.
+Lobbyists are professionals who advocate for specific interests and seek to influence government officials in favor of their clients.
+Their role involves building relationships, conducting research, and strategizing to present persuasive arguments that align with their clients' goals.
+Lobbyists play a crucial role in democratic societies, acting as a bridge between private interests and the government, ultimately shaping public policy decisions.

 ## 🚀 Overview

 Whether you're a seasoned Lobbyist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Lobbyist interviews to help you prepare and succeed.